 It is a remarkable fact that over 200 serologically distinct DNA and RNA viruses are responsible for human upper respiratory tract infections [29].
 Some of the viruses that cause VRTIs and are spread by coughing, sneezing, and runny noses are listed in Table 1.
-It is striking that completely unrelated strains have very similar lifecycles and produce indistinguishable symptoms, especially in the early stages of infection.
+It is striking that completely unrelated strains have very similar lifecycles [I mean in terms of their transmission and tropism, not their genetics and biochemistry] and produce indistinguishable symptoms, especially in the early stages of infection.

 Respiratory viruses clearly occupy a very popular and well-defined ecological niche.
-The number of different routes for human viral infection is limited, and most other routes (such as fecal-oral transfer, sexual transmission, transfer in saliva, transfer in blood - for example in fights, and the transfer of viruses causing warts and cold sores) can be eliminated by modern preventative measures.
+The number of different routes for human viral infection is limited, and most other routes (such as fecal-oral transfer, transfer in saliva, transfer in blood - for example in fights, sexual transmission, and the transfer of viruses causing warts and cold sores by contact) can be eliminated by modern preventative measures.
 It is difficult, however, to eliminate the transfer of VRTIs by contact mechanisms, aerosols or large droplets [30].